opener-project/property-tagger-domain-extension/README.md

 * -e Flag to indicate if you want to generate some evaluation information (html table comparing results, confusion matrix, etc.).
 Note that this requires that the input terms to classify come with a gold category to allow the comparison.
 * -h Path to the html file that will be generated to contain the evaluation information

-The result will consist on a file containing pairs of words (or multiword terms) and their assigned category for this domain, tab separated.
+The result will consist of a file containing pairs of words (or multiword terms) and their assigned category for this domain, tab separated.

 Obviously, the process and the results obtained using this approach heavily rely on the quality (or representativeness) of the input documents to generate an accurate word vector space.